Common Causes of Pedestrian Accidents

 • Be aware of vehicles turning left when you cross an intersection.
 This is especially important for trucks and buses that have large blind spots.
 They cannot always see you, so while you might have the right of way, it is best to let them go to be safe.

 • Don’t be distracted.
-Listening to music, texting, talking on the phone can cause you to be unaware of what is going on around you.
+Listening to music, texting, and talking on the phone can cause you to be unaware of what is going on around you.

 • If you are walking on the shoulder of the road where there are no sidewalks, walk facing traffic.